Burgerlib Python

 # Normal use

-def get_sdks_folder(verbose=False, refresh=False, folder=None)
+get_sdks_folder(verbose=False, refresh=False, folder=None)

 Return the path of the BURGER_SDKS folder.